 Ghost towns from the booms and busts of gold, silver, and assorted mineral mines are scattered all through Death Valley ...

 Lighthouses and camping in Oregon

-Oregon has 9 lighthouses along its beautiful coast line.
-Camping along Hwy 101 and visiting these lighthouses, makes for an ...
+Oregon has 9 lighthouses along its beautiful coastline.
+Camping along Hwy 101 and visiting these lighthouses, make for an educational ...

 Snow Park camping near Crater Lake

 Snow parks (spelled and signed as Sno Parks) can be a great place to camp, away from the main road ...

 Highway 1 reopens after mudslide in Big Sur!